jermp/fulgor/README.md

 before compiling.

-To compile the code for a release environment (see file `CMakeLists.txt` for the used compilation flags), it is sufficient to do the following:
+To compile the code for a release environment (see file `CMakeLists.txt` for the used compilation flags), it is sufficient to do the following, within the parent `fulgor` directory:

     mkdir build
     cd build